 14. Captain Phillips (2013)

 American heroes often tend to finish a narrative by inflicting cathartic violence.
 They spew out a punch-line while committing this violent act.
-Tom Hanks’ Captain Phillips, however, doesn’t experience catharsis at the end of hostage drama.
+Tom Hanks’ Captain Phillips, however, doesn’t experience catharsis at the end of the hostage drama.
 He only displays shock with a quiet intensity.
-Phillips’ face is tensed, jaws clutter, teeth clench, and no meaningful word is uttered.
+Phillips’ face is tensed, jaws clutter, teeth clench, and no meaningful word are uttered.
 The man has just faced the most traumatic experience of his life.
 The subdued portrayal of trauma in the film’s last moments exemplifies why Hanks is one of the greatest actors.
 The film tells the real-life experience of a merchant miner, taken hostage by Somalian pirates.
 Tom Hanks, through silence and little gestures of terror and anxiety, brings emotional depth to his character.

 Recommended: 11 Famous True Story Movies That Lied To Us

 On January 15, 2009, Captain Sullenberger landed his defective plane on the icy waters of the Hudson River, saving 155 people onboard.
 The film narrated in a non-linear order explores the grounds that made Sullenberger execute this dangerous yet life-saving landing.
 It also chronicles the aftermath: legal hearings questioning the captain’s decision.
 Sully is a lot more nuanced and profound than an average Oscar-bait drama.
 Part of the reason is Hanks’ astounding low-key performance.
 Hanks spent a lot of time embodying the persona of soft-spoken real-life Sullenberger.
 From Sullenberger’s interviews, we can tell Tom Hanks disappeared into the role.
 Sully, once again, proves what a master of subtle brilliance Tom Hanks is.